brenobaldassim/portifolio-todo-app/frontend-todo-app/README.md

     ```bash
      npm run start
      or
+     npm run android
+     or
      npx expo start
+    ```

+3. If web
+    ```bash
+       localhost:8081
     ```
     In the output, you'll find options to open the app in a

 -   [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 -   [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)